 Porous tantalum rod

 Porous tantalum rod is a kind of honeycomb three-dimensional rod-shaped structure with characteristics of the human cancellous bone structure, with an average porosity of 430~m and a porosity of 75 ~ 80.
 The elastic modulus of the porous tantalum rod is about 3GPa, which is between the cancellous bone (about 1GPa) and cortical bone (about 15GPa), far lower than the commonly used titanium alloy implanted human material (about 11OGPa), thus avoiding the stress shielding effect.

-Porous tantalum rod implantation is mainly used for the treatment of avascular necrosis of femoral head in the early and middle stage.
+Porous tantalum rod implantation is mainly used for the treatment of avascular necrosis of the femoral head in the early and middle stages.
 Femoral head necrosis is a kind of functional disease caused by the destruction of the blood circulation of the femoral head.
 It may affect the function at any age, but it usually occurs in young people.
-For the treatment of early femoral head necrosis, the main methods include reducing the internal pressure of femoral head, increasing blood supply of femoral head, preventing or slowing the deformation of the femoral head.
-The porous tantalum rod has a good supporting effect on the necrotic area of the femoral head, avoids the collapse of the femoral head, and has the potential of revascularization in the necrotic area of the femoral head.
+For the treatment of early femoral head necrosis, the main methods include reducing the internal pressure of the femoral head, increasing the blood supply of the femoral head, and preventing or slowing the deformation of the femoral head.
+The porous tantalum rod has a good supporting effect on the necrotic area of the femoral head, avoids the collapse of the femoral head, and has the potential for revascularization in the necrotic area of the femoral head.

 Porous tantalum artificial joint

 As an artificial joint material, the porous tantalum also has obvious advantages.
 The porous tantalum has a certain elasticity.
 When it interacts with the cortical bone with a relatively large elastic modulus, it will produce slight deformation in a certain range without fracture.
 This property allows the porous tantalum acetabular cover to better match the bone acetabular, improving the initial stability of the implant and reducing the possibility of acetabular fractures.